model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 VERIFICATION FAILED
 ```

-Notice the two failures: the Rust-inserted overflow check (`simple_addition.assertion.1`) and RMC's explicit overflow check (`simple_addition.overflow.1`).
+Notice the two failures: the Rust-inserted overflow check (`simple_addition.assertion.1`) and Kani's explicit overflow check (`simple_addition.overflow.1`).

 > **NOTE:** You could attempt to fix this issue by using Rust's alternative mathematical functions with explicit overflow behavior.
 For instance, instead of `a + b` write `a.wrapping_add(b)`.
 >
-> However, [at the present time](https://github.com/model-checking/rmc/issues/480), while this disables the dynamic assertion that Rust inserts, it does not disable the additional RMC overflow check.
+> However, [at the present time](https://github.com/model-checking/rmc/issues/480), while this disables the dynamic assertion that Rust inserts, it does not disable the additional Kani overflow check.
-> As a result, this currently still fails in RMC.
+> As a result, this currently still fails in Kani.

 ### Exercise: Classic overflow failure